Health & Wellness

 If it’s a little too late to book a grooming appointment and you don't want them to make a mess in your home, don’t go reaching for any human shampoo — it may be best to rinse them with water, and water only, until you get pet shampoo.

-According to Dr. Aliya McCullough, Fetch by The Dodo's on-staff veterinarian, it may not be the best idea to use human shampoo on dogs.
+According to Dr. Aliya McCullough, Fetch's on-staff veterinarian, it may not be the best idea to use human shampoo on dogs.
 Here's why you should stock up on vet-recommended dog shampoo.

 Is human shampoo safe for dogs?